 A paper CV has inherent limitations – but you don’t have to accept these.
 If it helps your case, you can create an online CV, which can include content other than text and images.
 You can then link to this from your CV – and, of course, you can add the link to your CV on online job boards.
 Whatever you include must have value – but, as an example, an instructional designer could include samples of learning programmes; or a coach could show a video of a live session.
 You could set up your own website to do this, but if you want to save time, or Web development isn’t something you can attempt, there are dedicated online sites, such as VisualCV, where you can create an online CV for free.
 Always remember that frivolous or non-relevant content is going to hinder rather than help you – people aren’t going to be amazed just because you’re using video for its own sake.

 Get rid of the fat

-Especially as your career progresses, your CV can become littered with information that doesn't support your careers goals.
+Especially as your career progresses, your CV can become littered with information that doesn’t support your ever-changing career goals.
 Do you really need to say which primary school you went to?
 Does your summer job while at university have any relevance?
-Does your first job as a postman help you with your career in training?
+Does your first job as a postman help you with your career in L&D?
 Keep your CV focused and be sure that you only include items which are relevant to your career.
-For the CVs of more senior people, it's even possible to dispense with most education information, just summarising the key information in a couple of lines - as your last three management positions are of far more importance.
+For the CVs of more senior people, it’s even possible to dispense with most education information, just summarising the key information in a couple of lines – as your last three management positions are of far more importance.